Home / Coffee knowledge / Coffee and the Responsible Business Initiative – Impacts and Opportunities

 Coffee and the Responsible Business Initiative – Impacts and Opportunities

-The Corporate Responsibility Initiative directly affects coffee cultivation and trade and the responsibility of roasters.
-Federal Councillor Karin Keller-Suter also uses coffee as an example in interviews<1><2>, but derives an argument against the initiative from it.
+The Responsible Business Initiative directly affects coffee cultivation, trade, and the responsibility of roasters.
+Federal Councillor Karin Keller-Sutter also cites coffee as an example in interviews<1><2>, yet uses it to build an argument against the initiative.

 As a coffee roastery, Switzerland's largest coffee school, and co-operator of a coffee farm in Nicaragua, we vehemently disagree with Federal Councillor Karin Keller-Sutter's portrayal.

 The fact that coffee chains can become traceable, more resilient, and more predictable is a development that is long overdue and has historically been treated quite laxly.
-The Corporate Responsibility Initiative is a correction for the coffee industry with the potential to address the signs of the times.
+For the coffee industry, the RBI is a correction with the potential to address the signs of the times.

-Opportunities instead of risks for coffee roasters
+Opportunities instead of risks for coffee roasteries

-The Corporate Responsibility Initiative is a complementary impulse here that can help to sharpen the focus even more on risks on coffee farms.
-It provides a basis for targeted dialogue with trade partners.
-The Corporate Responsibility Initiative is a necessary wake-up call for the coffee industry and coffee trade to pay more attention to the sustainability of the value chain.
+The Responsible Business Initiative is a complementary impulse here that can help to sharpen the focus even more on risks on coffee farms.
+It forms a basis for a targeted dialogue with trade partners.
+For the coffee industry and the coffee trade, the RBI is a necessary wake-up call to pay more attention to the sustainability of the value chain.

 Philipp Schallberger and Benjamin Hohlmann